martinthenth/goal/README.md

 # Goal ⚽

 A library for parsing and validating parameters.
-It takes the `params` (e.g. from an Phoenix controller action), validates them, and returns an atom-based map or an error changeset.
+It takes the `params` (e.g. from an Phoenix controller action), validates them against a schema, and returns an atom-based map or an error changeset.
 It's based on [Ecto](https://github.com/elixir-ecto/ecto), so every validation that you have for database fields can be applied in validating parameters.

 Goal is different from other validation libraries because of its syntax, it being Ecto-based, and it validates data using pure functions instead of building embedded `Ecto.Schema` in the background.